 My bank has signs that request that you do not use your cell phone while conducting bank business at the customer window.
 If you are talking while stepping up to the teller's window, one teller waits politely while you talk, it is the perfect ploy to make you cut your conversation short.

 With texting it seems that no place is sacred, nor the text conversations truly private.
 There is the broad smile or frown, even the soft chuckle.
 Also those cool and clever rings to let you know a call or text is coming through can be as annoying as someone standing in front of you waving their arms and shouting look at me, look at me.
 Many businesses have now posted signs requesting that cell phones be put on vibrate or turned off.
 And not a moment too soon.

 Are you guilty of noise pollution by talking loudly on your cell phone?
-Of loudly sharing intimate secrets?
+Of loudly sharing intimate details and secrets?
 If you have been part of the problem this may be a good time to rethink your cell phone use and practice certain courtesies.

 Using Cell Phones in Public Places

 If you are in a restaurant and you must make telephone call, excuse yourself and step outside or move a more private place to use your cell phone.
 You should do the same when answering your cell phone or do not answer.
 If not answering sends you in panic mode, or you must answer, keep the call brief and speak quietly so you do not disturb other people.
 Also, remember to turn your cell phone down or on vibrate.
 The same applies to texting, perhaps more so, have you ever felt ignored because your friend was texting while you were speaking?